Indoor houseplants are a great way to have clean air in low light settings around your house.

 Image Source: Bead and Cord

-Here is another awesome and unique way to use mason jars as planters.
+Here is another awesome and unique way to use mason jars as a planter idea.
 Add some jute string and hang them at an angle off the wall.
 Perfect for some wall decor accents.
+These hanging jars are also great for small house plans that don’t have a lot of wall space.

-I know at first it can be an overwhelming choice because there are so many different variations of plants out there.
+At first it can be an overwhelming choice because there are so many variations of plants out there.
 My personal favorites are the Birds of Paradise and the Fiddle Leaf Fig plants for sure.
-I’d say the golden pothos is a close third because its so easy to care for.
+I’d say the golden pothos is a close third because it’s so easy to care for.
+This list of best indoor house plants for clean air can definitely help your home smell and feel better overall.
+On top of that many of these plants are best for low light settings.

 Are there any indoor plants I missed worth mentioning?
 Make sure you leave a comment below.